-The syllabus is designed in accordance with the University Admission Regulations for all accredited PhD programmes, except for 035 Philology.
+The syllabus is designed in accordance with the University Admission Regulations for all accredited PhD programmes, except for 011 Education sciences and 035 Philology.
 The entry language proficiency level of university PhD applicants is expected to be at least B2 of the CEFR.
 It will ensure the independent English language communicative competence for PhD candidates to function effectively in their academic and professional fields.

-According to the Admission Policies to institutions of higher education of Ukraine in 2019 (dated October 11, 2018, Chapter VII, Paragraph 6), a PhD applicant who holds a valid international certificate of language proficiency confirming at least B2 level of the CEFR (the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or Cambridge English Language Assessment (CELA)) is exempted from taking an entrance exam in English and gets the highest passing grade.
+According to the Admission Policies to institutions of higher education of Ukraine in 2024 (dated March 06, 2024), a PhD applicant who holds a valid international certificate of language proficiency confirming at least B2 level of the CEFR (the Test of English as a Foreign Language (TOEFL), valid 2 years, the International English Language Testing System (IELTS), valid 2 years, or Cambridge English Language Assessment (CELA), valid 2 years) is exempted from taking an entrance exam in English and gets the highest passing grade.